 Am Tikvah Annual Retreat January 9-11, 2026

-We're so excited to announce that our Annual Retreat will be taking place January 3-5, 2025 at Camp Newman in Santa Rosa!
+We're so excited to announce that our Annual Retreat will be taking place January 9-11, 2026 at Camp Newman in Santa Rosa!
 Our Scholar-in-Residence will be Dr. David L Graizbord, the Shirley Curson Professor of Judaic Studies and Director of the University of Arizona's Arizona Center for Judaic Studies.
 A historian of early modern and modern Jewish identities, Dr. Graizbord's research focuses mostly on the Western Sephardi Diaspora of the seventeenth century.
 In particular, Dr. Graizbord's writing approaches questions of religious, social, and political self-definition as these questions shaped the lives of so-called "New Christians" or "conversos" from the Iberian Peninsula who became Jews in exile.
 He has also written about Judeophobia and the culture of the Spanish and Portuguese Inquisitions; marginality and dissidence in Jewish and Ibero-Catholic societies of the seventeenth century; ethnicity and religion among Sephardim from medieval times to the 1700s; and converso trading networks in the Atlantic.
+Topics for his lectures include:

 All-inclusive pricing will include the following: Lodging for two nights, Six meals (Friday dinner through Sunday lunch), Shabbat services, Multiple Scholar learning sessions, Childcare, and plenty of games and fun for community bonding!
-Opt into additional group campsite activities during free time, such as Ropes Course, Archery, and Climbing Tower.

 Choose from two Lodging options: either The Lodge (elegance and comfort) or Authentic Cabins (fun for families)!
 Registration opens on October 23rd.
 We hope you'll join us!